 3. The Bands of Mourning

-I’ll keep this final one short.
-This Cosmere reading order is Brandon Sanderson’s recommended path according to his website.
+Finally, I’ll keep this last Cosmere reading order recommendation short.
+This is the reading order that Brandon Sanderson once recommended on his website.

 Mistborn